auth0/docs/articles/architecture-scenarios/index.md

 ## Application Configurations

 These scenarios describe the different type of technology architectures your application may use, and how Auth0 can help for each of those.
+Each scenario comes with:

+* A sample business case
+* The goals and requirements that the implementation must meet
+* Detailed explanations of the architectural solutions
+* A sample implementation

+The goal of these scenarios is to walk you through the implementation process from beginning to end.

 <ul class="topic-links">
   <li>